Boundedness of Eisenstein integrals on split rank one semisimple symmetric spaces: Fixed K-type

 \section{Fixed K-type}

-In this section we will study fixed left $K$-type normalized Eisenstein integrals.
-Our aim is to characterise bounded fixed left $K$-type normalized Eisenstein integrals.
-First, we give required preliminaries and give outline of the proof of the main theorems in this section.
+In this section we will study fixed left $K$-type normalized Eisenstein integrals on pseudo- Riemannian real hyperbolic spaces $\mathrm{\mathrm{SO}}_e(p,q)/\mathrm{\mathrm{SO}}_e(p-1, q)$.
+Our aim is to characterise bounded fixed left $K$-type normalized Eisenstein integrals and then we prove Hausdorff-Young inequality in this case.
+To prove these results (among many thing) we first need the explicit formula of the $c$-function.
+Due to inability in obtaining this in general split rank one/rank one cases, we restrict ourselves to the pseudo-Riemannian real hyperbolic spaces.
+First, we give required preliminaries and then give an outline of the proof of the main theorems in this section.